The Variations on Northern California Camping

 One of my personal favorites for camping, of course, is the Central Coastal area.

-If you have a question for us, be sure to ask at FAQs.
+If you have a question for us, be sure to ask on our FAQs page.

 Northern California Camping Alternatives

-There aren't too many places left in California where you can just
+There aren't too many places left in California where you can legally just

 pull off the side of the highway or down a fire road and set up your camp.
 But you won't find a shortage of camping opportunities, nonetheless!